TABLE OF CONTENTS

 Consult with experts to ensure that your plan satisfies building codes and ADA requirements.
 For example, there are specific space guidelines for single-user and multiple-user restrooms.
 Other considerations include:

-- For a multiple-user space, the number of people who will use the bathroom at one time.
+- For a multiple-user space, the number of people who will use the bathroom at the same time

 Design the Dining Area

 The dining area is a fun space to manipulate when using an online restaurant floor plan creator.
-That’s because you can change up your table shapes and sizes a bit for flexibility.
-While many restaurant owners want to get the maximum amount of seating, this space also must meet ADA requirements.
-Total Food Service supplies these general seating guidelines:
+With an online restaurant layout design tool, you can change your table shapes and sizes a bit for flexibility.
+While many restaurant owners want to get maximum seating, also consider that your guests and staff must easily move through the area.
+This space also must meet ADA requirements; the website Total Food Service supplies these general seating guidelines:

 - Fine dining: 18-20 square feet